licium/OCCP/docs/main.md

 **Rightsholder**\
-individual or organisation that holds rights to a specific digital media asset; licensor or licensee; a creator, a publisher, a record label, an intermediary or a retailer, even a consumer can be considered as a rightsholder
+individual or organisation that holds rights to a specific digital media asset;

 **Validation**\
-the act of validating a claim or a certificate
+the act of validating an assertion or a claim

 **Verification**\
-the act of verifying and confirming
+the act of verifying and confirming an assertion or a claim

 **Falsification**\
-the act of falsifying and disproving
+the act of falsifying and disproving an assertion or a claim

 **Attestation**\
-the act of attesting; public acknowledgment, confirmation or affirmation
+the act of attesting; public acknowledgment, confirmation or affirmation of an assertion or a claim

 **Identity**\
 defined by characteristics or properties describing an individual or